tvhsin/BetterDiscordStuff/README.md

 ### Features

+- Notifies the user when the plugin starts and stops.
 - Automatically completes Discord quests.
-- Notifies the user when the plugin starts and stops.
-- Prompts the user to close settings if they are open when the plugin starts.
+- Automatically turns itself off if no quests are found.

 ### Installation